-The colloquium was held in Heidelberg from 22nd to 24th of January 2009 at the Internationales Wissenschaftsforum Heidelberg, Hauptstr.
+The colloquium was held in Heidelberg on 22nd of January 2011 at the Internationales Wissenschaftsforum Heidelberg, Hauptstr.
 242, D-69117 Heidelberg.

 and by the center for scholarly exchange Internationales Wissenschaftsforum Heidelberg (IWH)